-If equipped with a winch, it is located on the side just above the hopper.
+This winch is located on the side just above the hopper.
+It is used to lower the canvas frame.

 Railcar Hopper (Optional):

 This hopper has a very low profile to allow for positioning under a railroad car hopper.
 A manual winch is used to raise/lower the flaps.